Neoplastic changes of the cervical epithelium Ė Genesis of cervical cancer

 Cervical cancer is predominantly of two types: squamous cell cancer (which arises from the squamous epithelium) and adenocarcinoma (which arises from the columnar epithelium).
 Each type of cancer is preceded by the occurrence of a precancerous change of the epithelium.
 The precursor of squamous cell cancer is known as cervical intraepithelial neoplasia (CIN), and that of adenocarcinoma is known as adenocarcinoma in situ (AIS).
 Squamous cell cancers are the most common, accounting for 80Ė90% of all cervical cancers.
 Hence, CIN is much more common than AIS.

 Cervical cancer has a slow natural history.
 Women with CIN or AIS do not have any symptoms.
 There are appropriate tests that, when administered routinely to women after a certain age, are capable of detecting the precancers.
-Treatment of precancers may cure about 90% of them, and the women will be prevented from developing cervical cancer in the future.
+Treatment of precancers may cure about 90% of them, and successfully treated women are prevented from developing cervical cancer in the future.
 This is the basic principle of cervical cancer screening.
-Regular screening of women with an appropriate test starting at age 25 or 30 years, followed by treatment of the CIN or AIS lesions detected through screening, can significantly reduce the incidence of cervical cancer in the population.
+Regular screening of women with an appropriate test starting at 25 or 30 years of age, followed by treatment of the CIN or AIS lesions detected through screening, can significantly reduce the incidence of cervical cancer in the population.
 In countries with well-organized screening programmes, in which women are systematically invited to undergo a screening test at an interval of 3Ė5 years, there have been drastic reductions in both the incidence of cervical cancer and mortality from the disease.
 The most commonly used cervical cancer screening tests are the Pap smear (cytology), VIA, and HPV detection tests.

 The next section provides more information about cervical intraepithelial neoplasia (CIN).